makersacademy/bowling-challenge/README.md

   - **General visibility:**

-    **- As a user I want it to be clear if I am on my first or second roll**
-    - As a user I want to know what frame I am in
+    **- As a user I want it to be clear if I am on my first or second roll** **- As a user I want to know what frame I am in**
-    - As a user I want to know my previous rolls and score at the end of each frame
+    - As a user I want to see my previous rolls and score at the end of each frame

   - **Special circumstances:**